 The normalisation of extreme views may also make children and young people vulnerable to future manipulation and exploitation.
 TMPF is clear that this exploitation and radicalisation must be viewed as a safeguarding concern and that protecting children from the risk of radicalisation is part of the school's safeguarding duty.
-The school's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral.
+The school's DSL and DSL should be aware of local procedures for making a Prevent referral, or where to access this information.